Where the Truth Lies: Plot

-In 1957, immediately after co-hosting a 39-hour-long polio telethon in a Miami television studio, entertainers Lanny Morris and Vince Collins fly north to open the new showroom of a New Jersey hotel run by mobster Sally Sanmarco, who has intimidated them into appearing in order to improve his own image.
-In their New Jersey hotel suite, shortly after their arrival, the nude body of Miami college student Maureen O'Flaherty is found in a bathtub.
+In 1957, immediately after co-hosting a 39-hour polio telethon in Miami, entertainers Lanny Morris and Vince Collins fly north to open the new showroom of a New Jersey hotel run by mobster Sally Sanmarco, who has intimidated them into appearing.
+In their hotel suite, the nude body of Miami college student Maureen O'Flaherty is found in a bathtub.

-Maureen, an aspiring journalist working for the summer as a waitress at the comedy team's Miami hotel (which is also owned by Sanmarco), had been researching an article for her school newspaper on the comedy team, and had interviewed them in Miami just before she disappeared.
-Police investigation in no way connects either Morris or Collins to Maureen's death, which is officially attributed to a drug overdose.
-Soon after her body is discovered, the two men's comedy partnership is dissolved, despite their enormous success and the closeness of their dependence on one another.
+Maureen, an aspiring journalist working for the summer at the duo's Miami hotel (also owned by Sanmarco), had interviewed them in Miami for her college newspaper just before she disappeared.
+Police investigators did not connect Morris or Collins to Maureen's death, officially attributed to a drug overdose.
+Soon after, the two men's comedy partnership is dissolved, despite their success and dependence on one another.

-Many unanswered questions remain for the investigators of Maureen's death; the most confusing aspect is how Maureen's body made it from Miami to New Jersey at the same time the comedians were traveling.
+Many unanswered questions remain around Maureen's death; the most confusing aspect is how she got from Miami where she was last seen to New Jersey where her her body was found.

-Fifteen years later, journalist Karen O'Connor, who as a young polio survivor first met the duo at the same telethon portrayed in the movie's opening sequence, accepts a job to ghostwrite Vince Collins' autobiography—a deal from which Collins will earn $1 million, which he badly needs.
-Karen makes a promise to Mrs. O'Flaherty that she will find the truth of how her daughter Maureen died.
-The project is complicated by the fact that she keeps receiving anonymously sent chapters from a book that Lanny Morris himself has written.
+Fifteen years later, journalist Karen O'Connor, who as a young polio survivor first met the duo at the 1957 telethon and has since idolized them, accepts a job to ghostwrite Collins' autobiography — a deal from which he will earn $1 million.
+Karen makes a promise to Maureen's mother that she will find the truth of how her daughter died.
+The project is complicated by Karen receiving anonymously sent chapters from a book Morris is writing.

-Karen, who has idolized the comedians ever since first meeting them, encounters Morris, accompanied by his faithful valet Reuben and manager Irv, by chance in the first-class section of a flight, where she shares a dinner table with them.
-Wishing to keep her identity secret, during the meal she introduces herself as "Bonnie Trout," the name of the best friend with whom she has traded apartments.
+Karen encounters Morris by chance on a Pan Am flight to New York; he is accompanied by his valet, Reuben, and manager, Irv.
+During the flight she shares a dinner table with them.
+Wishing to keep her identity secret, she introduces herself as "Bonnie Trout," the name of her best friend with whom she has traded apartments.
 Morris and Karen hit it off and have sex in his hotel.
 He disappears the next morning, apparently without leaving her a note.

-Under her own name, Karen begins to work on the Collins autobiography.
+Under her own name, Karen begins to work on the Collins book.
 Complications arise when Collins invites her to an all-day working session at his Los Angeles home and she learns that Morris will be joining them as well.
-Near panic ensues; she abruptly invents an excuse to leave, but meets Morris in the driveway, and her masquerade is revealed—Morris discovers she has lied about who she is, and Collins discovers that the woman helping him write his memoirs is having or has had an affair with his ex-partner.
+She abruptly invents an excuse to leave, but meets Morris in the driveway, and her masquerade is revealed — Morris learns she has lied about who she is, and Collins discovers that the woman helping him write his memoirs has had an affair with his ex-partner.